Smart Tips on Hiking and Camping in the Snow

 As for the stove, you will have several options:

-• Liquids: whether gasoline, kerosene, domestic fuel or diesel, this type of stove is highly recommended when trekking in the cold because these fuels are effective even at extremely low temperatures.
-However, they can be difficult to use because the fuel must be pressurized with a hand pump which will turn the liquid into vapor so that it can mix with the air.
+- Liquids: whether gasoline, kerosene, domestic fuel or diesel, this type of stove is highly recommended when trekking in the cold because these fuels are effective even at extremely low temperatures.
+However, they can be difficult to use because the fuel must be pressurized with a hand pump.
+This will turn the liquid into vapor so that it can mix with the air.
 This type of stove also requires a lot of maintenance and must be cleaned on a regular basis.
 Finally, the risk of fire is very frequent, especially when used under a tent.

-• Alcohol: little used by hikers in France and yet popular in Scandinavian countries, this type of stove has many advantages such as its low cost, the ease of obtaining methylated spirits, and very intuitive use.
+- Alcohol: this type of stove has many advantages such as its low cost, the ease of obtaining methylated spirits, and very intuitive use.

 Warm Clothes Are Not to be Neglected